 - Drinks, like tea

-Generally, vaping CBD is the most efficient way to go about your sleep as it gets into your system faster than other methods.
-However, the research on vaping CBD is not that consistent as vaping, in general, may pose respiratory complications.
+Generally, vaping Hemp is the most efficient way to go about your sleep as it gets into your system faster than other methods.
+However, the research on vaping Hemp is not that consistent as vaping, in general, may pose respiratory complications.

-Most preliminary trials on CBD and sleep have included giving the troubled sleepers anywhere between 25mg to 1,500mg of CBD per day.
-If you're new to CBD, it’s best to start with a moderate dosage and progressively increase it until you find something that truly works for you.
+Most preliminary trials on Hemp and sleep have included giving the troubled sleepers anywhere between 25mg to 1,500mg of Hemp per day.
+If you're new to Hemp, it’s best to start with a moderate dosage and progressively increase it until you find something that truly works for you.

 NOTE: Be patient; remember that it's improbable you'll get immediate results on your first few tries.